Frequently Asked Questions

 Session 4: Repeat an activity from an earlier part of the program to monitor retention and maintain fluency.

-For Mental Maths in Years 1 to 3 you need approximately three, 8 minutes sessions a week.
+For whole class warmup sessions in Years 1 to 3 you need approximately three, 8 minutes sessions a week.

 Bond Blocks was written for Maths Intervention with students who have learning difficulties in mind.
 There are three Teacher Notes documents written outlining how Bond Blocks supports students with: